-VI.
-CONCLUSIONS
+V. CONCLUSIONS

-Using a sample of 88 banking crises over the past four decades in a wide range of countries, we find that, on average, output does not rebound to its precrisis trend path, but remains permanently below it.
-The above-average growth required to return output to the previous trend does not tend to materialize.
-The possible good news is that the trend growth rate itself appears to be unaffected: on average, growth eventually returns to its precrisis rate.
+Based on an investigation of 88 historical banking crises in a wide range of economies, we find that economic activity tends to contract sharply following such crises, with no rebound to the precrisis trend over the medium term.
+On average, seven years after the crisis, output has declined by about 10 percent relative to the precrisis trend.
+The above-average growth needed to return output to the previous trend does not tend to materialize, although growth does eventually return to its precrisis rate.
 Also, the depressed path of output tends to result from reductions of roughly equal proportions in the employment rate, the capital-to-labor ratio, and total factor productivity.